Kennicutt/SAUSERO/README.md

     conda activate sausero_env
     pip install sausero

-## Usage
+## First-Time Setup

-Once the Conda environment is set up, you can run __SAUSERO__ using the following command:
+Once Conda is set up, you should run __SAUSERO__ for the first time to create the file configuration.json that has to be configured.

     sausero -pr <your_program> -bl <your_ob>

 - `-pr`: Your GTC program indicator.
 - `-bl`: The observed block number.

-**ATTENTION**: The first time, the code will 'fail' because the configuration file does not know the root directory where the images are stored and the token for your astrometry-api-key.
+**ATTENTION**: The first time, the code will 'fail' because the configuration file does not know the root directory where the images are stored and your astrometry-api-key.
 To fix this, follow the instructions below.

-### First-Time Setup

-The first time you run the command, it will fail because __SAUSERO__ needs to know the path to your frames.
-To resolve this, you must edit the configuration file, which is located in your home directory inside a folder named `sausero/`.
+You must edit the configuration file, which is located in your home directory inside a folder named `sausero/`.

 You need to set the following parameters in the configuration file: